Updated: Mar 14

 The Scriptures talks about clean and unclean animals, and tells people not to eat the meat of unclean animals.
 But does YAHUAH really care what meats we eat?

 Are there foods a Follower of The Way should not eat?

-Yes, the Bible teaches there are meats that are designated as “unclean” (or unfit) for human consumption.
+Yes, the Scriptures teaches there are meats that are designated as “unclean” (or unfit) for human consumption.
 These meats include pork, shellfish and the meat of other specific animals, sea creatures and birds.
 These laws are not ceremonial, but rather, they reveal YAHUAH’s design of the animals and our digestive system.

 What does unclean mean?